BSP Data Interchange Specifications Group (BDISG)

 Proposed amendments to DISH discussed and agreed at BDISG are endorsed by the PSC for adoption as an IATA standard.
-Implementation plans are coordinated by IATA and are driven by the testing procedures outlined in DISH section 4.3.5.
+Implementation plans are coordinated by IATA and are driven by the testing procedures and scenarios outlined in DISH section 4.3.

 Composition and Meetings

-Meetings of the BDISG are open to all IATA member airlines (particularly involved in revenue accounting) and to BSP partners within the IATA Strategic Partnership Programme providing RETs (agent reporting data) to BSPs.
+Meetings of the BDISG are open to all IATA member airlines (particularly involved in revenue accounting) and to BSP partners within the IATA Strategic Partnership Program providing RETs (agent reporting data) to BSPs.